baijudodhia/blog/_posts/category/tech/_posts/2021-12-06-jekyll-setup-guide.markdown

 ---
 layout: post
 title: "Jekyll Setup Guide"
 date: 2021-12-06 21:25:02 +0530
 author: Baiju Dodhia
 category: technology
 tags: jekyll guides
-excerpt: Guide to Setup & Getting Started with Jekyll.
+excerpt: Guide to Setup and Getting Started with Jekyll.
 ---

-You’ll find this post in your `_posts` directory.
+You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: